AlexaCRM/php-crm-toolkit/docs/files/AlexaSDK_Entity.php.txt

 	/**
 	 * Reset all changed values to unchanged
+         * If property value setted to Changed FALSE, it will not be updated on creating and updating
+         *
+         * @return void
 	 */
 	public function reset() {
 		/* Loop through all the properties */